ruarai/ode_immunity/README.md

 #### Julia environment

-All code was run on Julia v1.11.3 (or v1.9.3 as was the latest available for HPC running of `fig_3_period_over_grid.jl`).
+All code was run on Julia v1.11.
 A Julia project has been included (`Package.toml`) describing the necessary packages for reproduction.
 Run the following code to instantiate the necessary packages: